 The more people I introduced to the sport, the more I fell in love with being on the DZ (Drop Zone), even on the ground, and helping other people to enjoy skydiving.
 At some point while running the club, the plan changed.
 I needed to throw myself headfirst into the sport, and immerse myself in it, full-time.

 On one club outing to Skydive Hibaldstow in North Lincolnshire we had the resounding poor luck that it was snowing all weekend, so instead of jumping, we did what any self-respecting group of university students would do and drank way too much Sambuca.
-While I was visiting this DZ for the first time, I stumbled across a familiar face: Bryn, the instructor that took me on jump number one and later helped me through my AFF course to my licence at the North London Skydiving Center.
+While I was visiting this DZ for the first time, I stumbled across a familiar face.
+Bryn, the instructor that took me on jump number one and later helped me through my AFF course to my licence at the North London Skydiving Center.
 I had no idea that he now worked at this DZ but was thrilled to recognize him instantly.
-What really surprised me though, was that he recognised me as a mate as well.
+What really surprised me though, was that he recognized me as a mate as well.
 3 years and hundreds of other students later.
 This is just one of many times that Bryn has struck me as an absolutely inspirational instructor.
 We got to talking and he told me about a new type of apprenticeship scheme that was about to start running.
 To bring in new skydivers and train them intensively over the course of a summer season to work on a dropzone and eventually progress to become an instructor.
-Maybe one day, with a bit of work, I could build on my enthusiasm for bringing people into the sport and become an instructor just like Bryn.
+Maybe one day, with a bit of work, I could build my enthusiasm for bringing people into the sport to the degree that I could be an instructor just like Bryn.